dvd101x/web-thermodynamics/README.md

 * Saves in the browser (you can continue where you left off)
 * 20 workspaces, so you can try different things
-* Uses a webworker to avoid freezing during big calculaitons
+* Uses a webworker to avoid freezing during big calculations
 * A few more examples focused on the many features of mathjs

-# Dependancies
+# Dependencies

 Uses the following js libraries